-40 http://www.swdevelopmentplan.org/wp-content/uploads/2013/02/QinetiQ-Employment-Land-Report-270415.pdf report concludes that there is a strong policy context for the provision of at least 4.5ha of class B1(b) employment land on the site based on a number of key factors:

-- The on-going need for specialist employment use within this location; - The designation of the site as a 'game changer' of strategic significance; - The opportunity provided by its brownfield designation; - The expansion proposals for activity at the adjacent Malvern Hills Science Park; - Support for the nationally significant cyber security and defence cluster; and - The Examination into the SWDP did not seek to reduce the provision of employment land, and as such, it has been treated as a minimum level provision - 5.9.5 In fact the report concludes that its assessment of future net demand for employment space based on economic prospects for Malvern Hills indicates a total additional employment land requirement to 2030 within the relevant sectors and use classes of more than 4.5 ha (range of 4.6ha to 5.4 ha).
-The above analysis helps to demonstrate the importance of the long term protection and delivery of the two employment land allocations for employment related development. - 5.9.6 The above policy is considered to be in general conformity with strategic policy SWDP8: Providing the Right Land and Buildings for Jobs.
+- 5.9.3.
+These are the only two allocations for employment land within the NPA.
+There is very little spare capacity, if any, at any of the existing industrial estates.
+It is important for the long term viability and sustainability of Malvern as a place to work and do business that the employment land is protected over the plan period.
+Additionally, the Town Council will work with landowners, developers and others in the business community to help deliver employment development on the two allocations. - 5.9.4.
+Planning applications for proposals that seek any reduction in the levels of employment land on these two sites will be resisted.
+A report 'Employment Land Allocation at QinetiQ' by AMION Consultancy and Thomas Lister in April 2015 37 on behalf of MHDC assessed, in the context of representations to the SWDP, the need for the 4.5ha allocation.
+The report concludes that there is a strong policy context for the provision of at least 4.5ha of class B1(b) employment land on the site based on a number of key factors: - The on-going need for specialist employment use within this location; - The designation of the site as a 'game changer' of strategic significance; - The opportunity provided by its brownfield designation; - The expansion proposals for activity at the adjacent Malvern Hills Science Park; - Support for the nationally significant cyber security and defence cluster; and - The Examination into the SWDP did not seek to reduce the provision of employment land, and as such, it has been treated as a minimum level provision - 5.9.5.
+In fact the report concludes that its assessment of future net demand for employment space based on economic prospects for Malvern Hills indicates a total additional employment land requirement to 2030 within the relevant sectors and use classes of more than 4.5ha (range of 4.6ha to 5.4ha).
+The above analysis helps to demonstrate the importance of the long term protection and delivery of the two employment land allocations for employment related development. - 5.9.6.
+The above policy is considered to be in general conformity with strategic policy SWDP8: Providing the Right Land and Buildings for Jobs.
 In particular Criteria C which states that employment land at Malvern Technology Centre (QinetiQ) should only be released for B1(b) uses (or associated uses) in line with strategic policy SWDP53.
 Criteria A of SWDP8 allows proposals for uses other than B1, B2 and B8 uses on employment land provided that it clearly demonstrates the potential for job creation and does not undermine the main purpose of the employment allocation.
 In the context of the Neighbourhood Plan any non-employment development on the North East Malvern employment allocation that does not meet the criteria within the policy could undermine the spatial strategy for the Town.
 Malvern needs additional well located employment land to retain existing and attract new businesses into the area providing job opportunities for residents within the Town.
 Proposals for retail or leisure uses on the employment land will not be permitted if it is considered they will have an adversely harmful impact on the vitality and viability of the NPA's town and district centres and reduce the availability of new land to provide for new and expanding businesses in the NPA.